decretist/ICMCL17/proceedings/ICMCL17.markdown

 edition when the words in the *dicta* in Winroth's appendix have been taken away.
 D.54 d.p.c.23 is a good example, Winroth's appendix indicates that only the first sentence of the *dictum* appears in the first recension.
-Therefore, the first sentence of the *dictum* is assigned to the first recension text sample:
+Here, the italicized first sentence of the *dictum* is included in the first recension text sample while the remainder of the *dictum* is included in the second recension text sample:

 > *Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non
 > admittantur.* Liberti quoque non sunt promouendi ad clerum, nisi ab
 > obsequiis sui patroni fuerint absoluti.
 Unde in Concilio Eliberitano:

-The remainder of the *dictum* is assigned to the second recension text
-sample:

-> Ecce, quomodo serui ad clericatum ualeant assumi, uel quomodo non
-> admittantur. *Liberti quoque non sunt promouendi ad clerum, nisi ab
-> obsequiis sui patroni fuerint absoluti.
-Unde in Concilio Eliberitano:*

 Using this definition, the first- and second-recension *dicta* contain 56,713 and 14,255 words respectively.